Form cover

 Metacognition in Education

-For educators, metacognition means developing the awareness and strategies to monitor your teaching, adjust in real time, and grow continuously.
+For educators, metacognition means developing the awareness and strategies to monitor your practice, adjust in real time, and grow continuously.

 Educators who practice metacognition: